yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 where the convention is that an $F$-matrix represents the representation transformation from right-most-first fusion to left-most-first fusion (which is called a **canonical fusion**), and an $F^{-1}$-matrix represents the reverse.

 > On some literature, you will see $F$-matrix noted as $F_d^{abc}$, which is in accordance with the orientation of the fusion tree.
 Why am I not using this notation, you ask.
 That's because I used Pachos' book as main reference, and it was too late for me to change my notation.
-Let this be a lesson for you.
+Let this be a lesson.

 ## $R$-Matrices